qxf2/qxf2-page-object-model/Readme.md

 3. __Appium , WinAppDriver__ and Python scripts for __windows automation__

-3. __API automation__ scripts to test endpoints of your web/mobile/desktop applications
+4. __API automation__ scripts to test endpoints of your web/mobile/desktop applications

+5. __CLI automation__ scripts to test any cli tool or execute commands

 &nbsp;